FrankensteinVariorum/collationWorkspace/collationChunks/C29/output/Readme.md

     ```
     - I wrapped "i shall be" in all versions
         - Did not work.
 Manuscript version needs to be pulled up to next app in order to align properly.
 That, all the other versions except the manuscript get pushed down.
+    - 2023-7-19: I wrapped "i shall be" in all versions, ignoring quotaton mark
 - [ ] 2023-7-14: transdisposition found
     ```
 	<app>